I love how this decoupaged Mod Podge table turned out — I simply added vintage invoices to the top of it!

-I glued these vintage invoices with beautiful old-fashioned handwriting I had bought at an antique show to this little table from Don’s mom.
+I glued copies of these vintage invoices I bought at an antique show to the table.

 I didn’t want to ruin the letters, so I just made photo copies of them first.

 If you have just one item you really love, you could make many photo copies of it and use that to cover an item.

 For ideas, take a look of many free printables I’ve collected on my “printables” Pinterest board.